timmmmmyy/react-app-/STRIPE_SETUP.md

-# Aura Posture - Stripe Payment Integration Setup Guide
+# Ascends - Stripe Payment Integration Setup Guide

-This guide will walk you through setting up the complete Stripe payment integration for the Aura Posture application.
+This guide will walk you through setting up the complete Stripe payment integration for the Ascends application.

 ## 🏗️ Project Structure